Successful export marketing in the DACH region starts with two things: Local knowledge and international experience.

 4 Strategy, messaging, website & content

 Think strategically.
 Define your German target groups thoroughly.
-In your German communications, you will want to start with credible positioning, convincing messaging, a German website, and content for the customer journey.
+In your German communications, you will want to start with credible positioning, convincing messaging, a German website, and German SEO content for the customer journey.

-On your German website you will show your products, explain the customer gains, and potentially also provide use cases and case studies wherever possible.
+On your German SEO website, you will show your products, explain the customer gains, and potentially also provide use cases and case studies wherever possible.

 Setting up your DACH communications structures will also require your attention.
 You need flexible structures that can adapt quickly.
 Establish ties to local agencies and freelancers for different purposes that can be activated when you need them.